jboss-developer/jboss-eap-quickstarts/greeter/README.md

 1. Enter a name in the `username` field and click on `Greet!`.
 2. If you enter a username that is not in the database, you get a message `No such user exists!`.
-3. If you enter a valid username, you get a message "Hello, " followed by the user's first and last name.
+3. If you enter a valid username, you get a message `Hello, ` followed by the user's first and last name.
 4. To create a new user, click the `Add a new user` link.
 Enter the username, first name, and last name and then click `Add User`.
 The user is added and a message displays the new user id number.
 5. Click on the `Greet a user!` link to return to the `Greet!` page.